Lecture 3

 Note there’s no “first” on this algorithm.

-→ multiple experience on a state gets them correlated, thus data no longer ‘iid’
+in every-visit MC estimator is a biased estimator→ multiple experience on a state gets them correlated, thus data no longer ‘iid’

 stiil a consistent estimator and often has better MSE